 To do so, we have chosen a classical "Client/Server" architecture, where the client is a mobile device.
-What is more, as we want to develop the MDSS like a web service, our implementation has thin client features such as no additional technology investment required, and no risk of client-side software becoming obsolete.
+What is more, as we want to develop the MDSS like a web service, our implementation has thick client features such as no additional technology investment required, and no risk of client-side software becoming obsolete.
 There is no need for additional servers, and no unique client-side software or upgrade costs.
 Its main drawback is that all content cannot be easily delivered to all browsers.
+Furthermore, the technologies that we have used to implement the prototype comprise Java 2 Micro Edition (J2ME) for the client software, PHP for the server functions and MySQL for the database management.